Skip to content

 }

-Then when accessing for the first time OCTI, the browser will ask for the certificate you want to use.
+Afterwards, when accessing for the first time OpenCTI, the browser will ask for the certificate you want to use.

 Proxy headers (automatic)

-This strategy can authenticate your users with directly from trusted headers
+This strategy can authenticate the users directly from trusted headers.

 {